Tpalmer111/mini-mandala/README.md

 ## __NOTES__

 * Prior to first deployment
-    * This project has been a learning process more than a product I'm proud.
+    * This project has been a learning process more than a product I'm proud of.
 This is only worth mentioning due to the fact that the resulting product is a slim comparison to the vision I began with.
 That is likely due to the fact that I clearly missed the point.
 I saw it as an oppertunity to be creative, and instead should have taken better stock of my abilities.
 Had I instead speant the first half of the alloted time doing research instead of coding my time would have been valuably spent.
 The code written in that time wasn't useless, becasue I learned something, but almost useless.